QUDUSKUNLE/Post-it-app/README.md

   3. Install project dependencies <b>npm install</b>

-  4. Create an account of firebase and set up your app
+  4. Create an account on firebase and set up the app

   5. Create an .env file and set the variables in .env-sample to your specified database connection